Parts of the Cell

 Cells come in many shapes and sizes.
 Some cells are covered by a cell wall, other are not, some have slimy coats or elongated structures that push and pull them through their environment.
 Some cells have a thick layer surrounding their cell.
 This layer is called the capsule and is found in bacteria cells.

 In our body there are many different kinds of cells.
 We are made up of about 200 different types of cells.
-Our body also has non- living materials such as hair, finger nails, and the hard part of the bone and teeth.
-All these materials are made up of dead cells.
+Our body also has non-living materials such as hair, finger nails, and the hard part of teeth (enamel).
+All these materials are made up of dead cells or other minerals.

 |